Location of Gadchiroli District

 Economy of Gadchiroli District

-.
+The district is categorized as tribal and undeveloped district and most of the land is covered with forest and hills.
+The main profession of the people is farming.
+Paddy is the main agricultural produce in this district.
+The other agriculture produce in the district includes jowar, linseed, tur and wheat.
 There are no large scale industries in the entire district except the Paper Mill at Ashti in Chamorshi Taluka and Paper Pulp Factory at Desaiganj.
 There are many Rice Mills in the district as paddy is the main agriculture produce here.
 The Tussar Silk Worm Centre exists in Armori taluka of the district.